Mark

 1st to kick-off research on cloud pricing.
 If you are interested in

-helping shape this research, please email me at christine@masstlc.org or register here. - Software
+helping shape this research, please email me at christine@masstlc.org or register here

 Thanks to UKTI for